 Jim Malewitz is an investigative reporter Tribune.
 He previously covered energy and environmental issues.
 Before arriving in 2013, he covered those issues for Stateline, a nonprofit news service in Washington, D.C.
 The Michigan native majored in political science at Grinnell College in Iowa and holds a master’s from the University of Iowa.
 There, he helped launch the nonprofit Iowa Center for Public Affairs Journalism, where he currently serves on the board of directors.
 Jim also coaches the Texas Tribune Runoffs, which, sources say, is the scrappiest coed newsroom softball team west of the Mississippi.
 Read Articles by Jim Malewitz

-Jolie McCullough develops data interactives and news apps and reports on criminal justice issues for the Texas Tribune.
-She came to the Tribune in early 2015 from the Albuquerque Journal, where her work as a web designer and developer earned her national recognition.
-She was at the Journal for four years and specialized in interactive maps and data-driven special projects.
+Jolie McCullough reports on Texas criminal justice issues and policy for the Texas Tribune.
+She came to the Tribune in early 2015 from the Albuquerque Journal, where she worked four years on breaking news and data-driven projects.
 She is a graduate of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication; while there, she interned as a reporter and online producer at the Arizona Republic and served as the web editor of the student-run newspaper, the State Press.
 Read Articles by Jolie McCullough

 Ayan Mittra joined the Tribune after working more than 10 years at The Dallas Morning News.
 He spent his first seven years there as a copy editor.
 In 2008, he moved to the political desk, supervising the daily presentations and working with reporters in the field.
 He then worked as a night city editor, supervising the coverage of late-breaking news.
 He was also on the editing team for the 2009 and 2011 legislative sessions.
 A native of Beaumont, Ayan graduated with a journalism degree from the University of Texas at Austin.
 Read Articles by Ayan Mittra